georgemao/oraclePyLambda/README.md

 ## Resources

-- **myrdstest.py** - Python Based Lambda function that connects to RDS and performs a simple SELECT statement
+- **oracleTest.py** - Python Based Lambda function that connects to RDS Oracle and performs a simple SELECT statement